 Whether self-employed or running your own limited company, you need to understand which of the costs of running your business are deductible for tax purposes and are allowable expenses.
-By having an accurate figure for company spending, you will ensure that you are being taxed only on the proportion of your turnover which should be subject to assessment by the Revenue.
+By carefully managing expenses and having an accurate figure for company spending, you will ensure that you are being taxed only on the proportion of your turnover which should be subject to assessment by the Revenue.

 Allowable business expenses do not include money taken from the business for private purchases.